mangerij/ferret/doc/content/source/kernels/FluctuationKernel.md

   \end{aligned}
 \end{equation}

 where $\psi_h$ is the test function and $\Delta \pi$ is a small number.
-This can be applied to any variable to introduce fluctuations on the order of $\Delta \pi$ which can be useful in quasi-static hysteresis calculations.
+This can be applied to any variable to introduce random fluctuations on the order of $\Delta \pi$ which can be useful in quasi-static hysteresis calculations.

 ## Example Input File Syntax